pjercic/hrvanalysis/README.md

 Explanation of the mobile app values returning from the library

-- HRV avg: 'rmssd',
+- HRV avg: 'rmssd', **RMSSD for a given period (use only when medicaly grade sensor, since prone to outliers)**
-- HRV grpah: 'rmssdArray', * It would be best to have numbers start form beginning, not jump from 0 to a value
+- HRV graph: 'rmssdArray',
+- HRV avg: 'rmssdAvg', **Median RMSSD for a given period, corrected acording to min, max and range values**
 - HRV min: 'rmssdMin',
 - HRV max: 'rmssdMax',
 - HRV range: 'rmssdRange', * (rmssdRange / 200) * 100